SIGN UP FOR NEWSLETTER

 The Shree Siddhivinayak temple, located in the central south Mumbai neighborhood of Prabhadevi, particularly pulls in a lot of crowd.
-The main attraction of the temple is ‘Kakad Aarti’ which is performed to celebrate the festivities.
+The main attraction of the temple is ‘Kakad Aarti’ which is a special Aarti .

 This is one of the most popular Sarvajanik Ganapati in the ‘Maximum’ city.
 An ocean of devotees visit the majestic pandal every year as Lalbaugcha Raja is widely considered a Navsacha Ganpati (one who fulfills all wishes).

-Founded way back in 1928, this is one of the oldest and renowned Ganesh pandals in Mumbai.
+This is one of the oldest and renowned Ganesh pandals in Mumbai.
 This year, the pandal will be completing 95years in the city.
-The pandal introduces unique temple themes every year.
+The pandal introduces unique themes every year.